Panchgani: Boarding schools

-Convalescence center
+Convalescence centre

 The fresh air and invigorating climate of Panchgani made it a good place for convalescence.
 A well-known tuberculosis specialist from Bombay, Dr. Rustomji Bomanji Billimoria set up the Bel Air sanatorium, in the 1940s, as a centre for the treatment of TB.
-Till the advent of antibiotics, Dalkieth was the premier place for the treatment of tuberculosis in the Bombay Presidency.
+Till the advent of antibiotics, "Dalkieth" (Bel Air) was the premier place for the treatment of tuberculosis in the Bombay Presidency.

 Geography

-Panchgani is nestled in the middle of five hills in the Sahyādri mountain ranges.
+Panchgani is nestled in the middle of five hills in the Western Ghats alias Sahyādri mountain ranges.
 There are five villages around Panchgani named Dandeghar, Khingar, Godavali, Ambral & Taighat.
 The Krishnā River flows in the valley on which the Dhom Dam has been built approximately 9 km from Wai.
 The east of the Panchgani is Wai, Bavdhan & Nagewadi dam, at west is Gureghar, at the south is Khingar & Rajpuri & on the north is Dhom Dam.

-The five hills surrounding Panchgani are topped by a volcanic plateau, which is the second highest in Asia after the Tibet Plateau.
-These plateaus, alternatively known as "table land", are a part of the Deccan Plateau, they were raised by pressure between the earth plates.
+The five hills surrounding Panchgani are topped by a volcanic plateau, These plateaus, alternatively known as "table land", are a part of the Deccan Plateau, they were raised by pressure between the earth plates.
 The area has high seismic activity, with an epicenter near Koynānagar where the Koynanagar Dam and a hydroelectric power plant have been built.